-The WBI wrapper may issue an SQL901 error with message token: "Unspecified exception occurred when parsing input document".
-To avoid this error, run the wrapper in fenced mode by altering the wrapper and setting the DB2\FENCED wrapper option value to 'Y'.
+The WBI wrapper might issue an SQL0901 error with message token: "Unspecified exception occurred when parsing input document."
+To avoid this error, run the wrapper in fenced mode by altering the wrapper and setting the DB2_FENCED wrapper option value to 'Y.'